CraftAcademy/workshop/walkthroughs/step7.md

 rspec ./spec/course_spec.rb:6 # Course should have property description
 ```

-As usual, there is an intimidating amount of text (not so much as it usally is when RSpec encounters error, but still a lot.
-The importan takeaway from this is that one test passed and two tests failed.
+As usual, there is an intimidating amount of text (not so much as it usually is when RSpec encounters error, but still a lot).
+The important takeaway from this is that one test passed and two tests failed.

 We ware expecting the Course class to have 3 attributes, id, title, and description.
 But in our class, so far, we only defined the id.
-Is tou remember we set that datatype to a `Serial` meaning that it will be automatically incremented by the database each time we create a new course.
-All tebles needs an `id`- that is called a `primary key` and is used to identify the record when we are trying to retrieve it.
+As you remember we set that datatype to a `Serial` meaning that it will be automatically incremented by the database each time we create a new course.

+All tables needs an `id`- that is called a `primary key` and is used to identify the record when we are trying to retrieve it.

 So we need to add `title` and `description` to the course class.
 Lets do it by adding those properties like this:
 ```ruby